Warren Moon: Edmonton Eskimos

 In his final CFL season, 1983, Moon threw for league-records in pass completions (380), attempts (664), and yards (5,648), records which have since been broken.
 On October 15 against Montreal, Moon set an Edmonton record by passing for 555 yards, which was third in a single game in CFL history.
 Moon was nominated as the West All-Star quarterback, and won the Jeff Nicklin Memorial Trophy, which is awarded to the Most Outstanding Player in the West Division.
 He was then nominated as the CFL All-Star quarterback and won the CFL's Most Outstanding Player Award.
-However, the season was not as successful for the Eskimos as they finished with an 8–8 record.
-Having barely made the playoffs (which they would have missed altogether if not for a loss by the Calgary Stampeders to the last place Saskatchewan Roughriders in the last week of the regular season), the Eskimos were throttled in Winnipeg by the Blue Bombers in the West semifinal.
+The season was not as successful for the Eskimos, however, as they finished with an 8–8 record.
+Having barely made the playoffs (which they would have missed altogether if not for a loss by the Calgary Stampeders to the last place Saskatchewan Roughriders in the last week of the regular season), the Eskimos lost in Winnipeg to the Blue Bombers in the West semifinal.

 During his six years in the CFL, Moon amassed 1,369 completions on 2,382 attempts (57.4 completion percentage) for 21,228 yards and 144 touchdown passes.
 He also led the Eskimos to victory in nine of 10 postseason games.
 In 2001, Moon was inducted into the Canadian Football Hall of Fame and the Eskimos' Wall of Honour.
 Five years later, he was ranked fifth on a list of the greatest 50 CFL players presented by Canadian sports network TSN.